Kashmere High School: Academic performance

-In 2007 a Johns Hopkins University/Associated Press study referred to Kashmere as a "dropout factory," meaning that at least 40% of an entering freshman class does not make it to their senior year.
-During that year 58% of children zoned to Kashmere chose to attend a different Houston ISD school.
-As of 2015 many students zoned to Kashmere transferred to Barbara Jordan High School.
+In 2007, a Johns Hopkins University/Associated Press study referred to Kashmere as a "dropout factory", meaning that at least 40% of an entering freshmen do not make it to their senior year.
+During that year, 58% of children zoned to Kashmere chose to attend a different HISD school.
+As of 2015, many students zoned to Kashmere transferred to Barbara Jordan High School.

-In the 2014-2015 school year 47% of students passed state examinations.
-In September of that year the State of Texas appointed Kashmere alumna Doris Delaney as the conservator of the school.
+In the 2014-2015 school year, 47% of students passed state examinations.
+In September of that year, the State of Texas appointed Kashmere alumna Doris Delaney as the conservator of the school.
 Delaney had a working relationship with Blackwell.

 To address the issues, the school began to more heavily emphasize career and university preparation, increased observation of teaching, and hired additional counselors.
-In 2016 HISD board member Rhonda Skillern-Jones stated that Kashmere had made more improvement during two years of Blackwell's leadership than during the preceding eight years under other principals.
-In addition an agency was brought in to resolve issues stemming from the students' home lives.
-By December 2016 a nonprofit organization called ProUnitas, established by former Kashmere teacher Adeeb Barqawi, began acting as a case manager and identifying especially needy students at Kashmere so the school administration can better serve them and allow them to prosper in an academic environment.
+In 2016, HISD board member Rhonda Skillern-Jones stated that Kashmere had made more improvement during two years of Blackwell's leadership than during the preceding eight years under other principals.
+In addition, an agency was brought in to resolve issues stemming from the students' home lives.
+By December 2016, a nonprofit organization called ProUnitas, established by former Kashmere teacher Adeeb Barqawi, began acting as a case manager and identifying especially needy students at Kashmere so the school administration can better serve them and allow them to prosper in an academic environment.
 By offering the services on-campus, students are more likely to accept them and participate.

-In 2019 the TEA ranked the school "C".
-Margaret Downing of the Houston Press wrote that "Because when you're looking at another "F," clearing the hurdles with a "C" is next to a miracle."
+In 2019, the TEA ranked the school "C".
+Margaret Downing of the Houston Press wrote, "Because when you're looking at another "F", clearing the hurdles with a "C" is next to a miracle."